sheetalgour04/coding-challenge-lseg/README.md

-# Terraform EC2 with Dynamic Key Pair
+# EC2 Metadata Fetch & Key-Based Query Script

 This project demonstrates how to:

 * Create an **AWS EC2 instance** using Terraform
-* Fetch metadata or execute scripts on the instance
-* Run a Python script to query **EC2 instance metadata and dynamic instance identity document (IMDSv2)**
+* Fetch metadata using null resources or directly use python script to query **EC2 instance metadata and dynamic instance identity document (IMDSv2)**

 ---

-### 📌 Note on Terraform Modules
+### Note on Terraform Modules
-I have **not used the `terraform` block with modules** in this implementation.
+I have **not used the `terraform modules`** in this implementation.
 This is intentional because the task needed to be **self-contained and easily executable** without requiring external module dependencies.

 - Keeps the setup simple and portable for quick testing.